Dom Bess

-Dominic Mark Bess (born 22 July 1997) is an English professional cricketer who plays internationally for the England Test cricket team.
+Dominic Mark Bess (born 22 July 1997) is an English professional cricketer who has played internationally for the England Test cricket team.
 In domestic cricket, he represents Yorkshire, having previously played for Somerset.
 Bess made his Test debut in 2018.
 He plays as a right-handed all-rounder, bowling off break.

 Early and personal life

 From Sidmouth in Devon, Bess joined Somerset's academy when he was 16.
 He went to spend time at Darren Lehmann’s Adelaide academy in 2015.
 He has attributed his career as a spinner to the shorter run up required compared to fast bowling: "I was always a little porker when I was younger, so I never took the long run-up," he said.
 "I always took five or six steps and just trotted in."
 He was also a keen rugby player in his youth, playing fly-half, and attributes former Somerset fitness coach Darren Veness as the biggest influence on his strength and conditioning improvements.